Experience the Definitive Advantage

 Our Provider Databases

-Originally, Bundled Payments for Care Improvement was made up of four distinct care models that coordinate payments and penalties to services involved in a particular episode of care.
-Participating hospitals and other care facilities are under an agreement to increase physician accountability for financial decisions as well as clinical performance during an episode of care.
-CMS research concluded that bundled payments such as those offered through BPCI reduce care fragmentation by incentivizing effective communication between providers and care facilities, ameliorating care quality and outcomes.
-Hospitals participating in BPCI were more likely to be larger, non-profit facilities in urban areas compared to non-participating hospitals.
+At its inception, Bundled Payments for Care Improvement was made up of four distinct care models that coordinate payments and penalties for distinct episodes of care.
+Participating hospitals and other care facilities are under an agreement to increase physician accountability for financial decisions as well as improve clinical performance during an episode of care.
+CMS research concluded that bundled payments s reduce care fragmentation by incentivizing effective communication between providers and care facilities, ameliorating care quality and outcomes.
+Hospitals participating in BPCI were more likely to be larger, non-profit facilities in urban areas.
 Participants were also located in larger and more competitive markets, often with fewer skilled nursing facilities, than markets with no participating hospitals.

 In the first two years of the BPCI program, from 2013 to 2015, 14 percent of hospitals and physician groups stopped participating in at least one clinical episode out of the 48 being tracked.
 Six percent of hospitals withdrew completely in this period.

-Fig 1 Data from Definitive Healthcare based on CMS reporting guidelines.
+Fig 1 Data from Definitive Healthcare's Hospitals & IDNs platform, June 2019, based on CMS reporting guidelines

-For more information on the data Definitive Healthcare provides on CMS reimbursements and other initiatives, sign up for a free trial today!
+For more information on the data Definitive Healthcare provides on CMS reimbursements and other initiatives, start your free trial today!